MohamedHaitamKsiks/sumo-bomber/README.md

-# sumo-bomber
+# Sumo Bomber

-A small casual game made with the help of my android-simple-engine
+A small casual game made with the help of [AndroidSimpleEngine](https://github.com/MohamedHaitamKsiks/android_simple_engine).